kirenguyen/unity-game-controllers/README.md

 # Unity Game Controllers
 ---------------------

-This repository contains the Controllers, Models, and various Utilities for Unity-backed game environments.

-The overall architecture is a Model-View-Controller architecture [(MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+This repository is a codebase for research on Agents and Robots interacting with Humans via Unity-backed games The overall architecture is very similar to a Model-View-Controller architecture [(MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

-The **Models** include the Game State, implemented in Python and closely coupled with ROS.
-Models of a Student and Agent can also be found here.
+**Models** include the Game State, Student, and Agent Models.

-The **View** is implemented in C# and the Unity framework, running on the Tablet.
+**Views** are implemented in C# and the Unity framework, running on the Tablet.
+Examples include the [Tap Game](https://github.com/mitmedialab/tap-game-unity)

-The **Controller** includes agent decision-making algorithm and game logic, implemented in Python and closely coupled with ROS.
+**Controllers** include game logic, and are implemented in Python and closely coupled with ROS.

-In addition, we have a number of **Sensors** that provide real-time interactive features to **Models**
+In addition, we also plan to support a number of **Sensors** that provide real-time interactive features to **Models**

 Basics
 --------------
+This repository contains:

+- Controllers, Models, and various Utility functions for managing different Unity games.
+- ROS message definitions for communicating with the Unity implemented games via RosBridge.
+- Launch scripts and experiment infrastructure for setting up an interaction, logging, cleaning, and analyzing data.

 This project is based on a best-practices template Python project which integrates several different tools.
 It saves you work by setting up a number of things like style-checking, unit testing, data generation, etc. with a [Make](https://en.wikipedia.org/wiki/Make_(software))-based worflow.